farouk-allani/eaglefi-docs-2/docs/intro.md

 ## Join the Flight

 EagleFi isn’t just our story, it’s yours.
-Whether you’re swapping your first token or launching a protocol, you’re part of a revolution.
+Whether you’re swapping or launching your first token, you’re part of a revolution.

 **Together, let’s prove that decentralized finance belongs to everyone.**